-EDUCATIONAL EXPOSURE VISIT DEPARTMENT OF DEVELOPMENT STUDIES SCHOOL OF SOCIAL SCIENCES & HUMANITIES (NUST) 2021 EXPOSURE VISIT AND ITS OBJECTIVES The students of MS Development Studies (Batch 2k20) School of Social Sciences & Humanities (S3H), NUST visited rural areas of Fateh-Jang tehsil of Attock district on Dec 1, 2021.
-The purpose of the visit was to improve students' understanding of the role and importance of rural development in today's world and encourage them analyze to existing development policies and propose solutions that are more sensitive to rural communities and their varying stakeholders.
-The visit was led by Dr. Muhammad Ammad Khan, Head Department of Development Studies collaboration with the Rural Business in Development Center (RBDC), a well-known business development center in Pakistan working with the rural communities in several districts of Punjab, Khyber Pakhtunkhwa, Sindh, and Azad Kashmir for the generation of rural economies and poverty alleviation.
-This initiative is designed to play an active role in supporting the development of new businesses to support and diversify the local economy.
+EXPOSURE VISIT AND ITS OBJECTIVES The students of MS Development Studies (Batch 2k20) School of Social Sciences & Humanities (S3H), NUST visited rural areas of Fateh-Jang tehsil of Attock district on Dec 1, 2021.
+The purpose of the visit was to improve students' understanding of the role and importance of rural development in today's world and encourage them to analyze existing development policies and propose solutions that are more sensitive to rural communities and their varying stakeholders.
+The visit was led by Dr. Muhammad Ammad Khan, Head Department of Development Studies collaboration with the Rural Business Development Center (RBDC), a well-known business development center in working with the rural communities in several districts of Punjab, Khyber Pakhtunkhwa, Sindh, and Azad Kashmir for the generation of rural economies and poverty alleviation. initiative is designed to play an active role in supporting the development of new businesses to support and diversify the local economy.
 It offers a one-stop shop facility for advice and guidance for people who wish to improve their businesses.
 It was built with the assistance of Lok Sanjh Foundation; which is a non-profit, non-governmental organization working with the rural communities particularly with women farmers in Pakistan since 1996.
-Students were first taken to RBDC's head office in Islamabad where the Program Manager, Mr. Gulfam Dogar introduced students to the various projects undertaken by the center which were based on Youth Skills Development, Women Empowerment, Organic Kitchen Gardening, Sustainable Agriculture, Water Stewardship, Improving Livelihoods of Smallholder Farmers etc. As women become empowered and educated, such knowledge and investments not only pass on to their children but throughout their community.
+Students were first taken to RBDC's head office in Islamabad where the Program Manager, Mr. Gulfam Dogar introduced students to the various projects undertaken by the center

+Figure 1: Dr. M. Ammad Khan having discussion with the students at the RBDC Office. which were based on Youth Skills Development, Women Empowerment, Organic Kitchen Gardening, Sustainable Agriculture, Water Stewardship, Improving Livelihoods of Smallholder Farmers etc. As women become empowered and educated, such knowledge and investments not only pass on to their children but throughout their community.
 Empowering women in agriculture is significant, leading to a stable rural livelihood, increasing their decision making power and control over their resources thus reducing gender gap.